theanalyst/awesome-distributed-systems/README.md

 - [Distributed Systems: Take Responsibility for Failover](http://ivolo.me/distributed-systems-take-responsibility-for-failover/)
 - [The C10K problem](http://www.kegel.com/c10k.html)
 - [On Designing and Deploying Internet-Scale Services](http://static.usenix.org/event/lisa07/tech/full_papers/hamilton/hamilton_html/)
+- [Files are hard](http://danluu.com/file-consistency/) A blog post on filesystem consistency, pretty important to read if you are into distributed storage or databases.

 ## Meta Lists
 Other lists like this one